University of Sheffield: Notable alumni

 Many notable people in a number of disciplines have attended Sheffield.
 A number of politicians are alumni of the university, including President of Dominica Nicholas Liverpool, Deputy Prime Minister of Turkey Nurettin Canikli, Home Secretary David Blunkett, Minister for Foreign Affairs of Seychelles Jean-Paul Adam, Downing Street Chief of Staff Nick Timothy.
-At least ten Members of the UK Parliament and two Members of the European Parliament have studied at Sheffield.
-Notable public servants who have studied at the university includes Secretary General of the Higher Commission for Industrial Security of Saudi Arabia Khalid S. Al-Ageel, Chief Economist at the Bank of England Andy Haldane, head of London Metropolitan Police Bernard Hogan-Howe, Chief of the Defence Staff Stuart Peach, and Children's Commissioner for England Maggie Atkinson.
+At least ten members of the UK Parliament and two members of the European Parliament have studied at Sheffield.
+Notable public servants who have studied at the university includes Secretary General of the Higher Commission for Industrial Security of Saudi Arabia Khalid S. Al-Ageel, Chief Economist at the Bank of England Andy Haldane, head of London Metropolitan Police Bernard Hogan-Howe, Chief of the Defence Staff Stuart Peach, Children's Commissioner for England Maggie Atkinson. and housing expert Tony Crook CBE.

 Sheffield has educated a number of judges and lawyers.
-The university has the highest number of alumni appointed to the bench of the Court of Appeal after Oxford and Cambridge.
-In November 2013, the court had a bench consisting of judges all graduated at Sheffield; the sitting judges were Lord and Lady Justices of Appeal Maurice Kay, Anne Rafferty and Julia Macur.
+In 2014, the university had the highest number of alumni appointed to the bench of the Court of Appeal after Oxford and Cambridge.
+For a case in November 2013, the court had a bench consisting of judges who all graduated at Sheffield: Maurice Kay, Anne Rafferty and Julia Macur.
 The Sheffield School of Law has also produced lawyers around the world.
 This includes Deputy Minister of Justice of Afghanistan Mohammad Qasim Hashimzai, Chief Justice of Bangladesh Md.
 Muzammel Hossain, Supreme Court Justice of Sierra Leone Henry M. Joko-Smart, and Chief Justice of Malaysia Arifin Zakaria.